sloppyjuicy/office-developer-client-docs.fr-FR/docs/outlook/mapi/searching-the-address-book.md

 In a container that supports searches, retrieve established criteria by calling [IMAPIContainer::GetSearchCriteria](imapicontainer-getsearchcriteria.md).
 You can also request that the user be prompted for search criteria before a container's contents table is displayed.
 Pour choisir cette option, définir l’indicateur AB_FIND_ON_OPEN de la propriété du conteneur **PR_CONTAINER_FLAGS** ([PidTagContainerFlags](pidtagcontainerflags-canonical-property.md)).
 After the user enters the criteria, it is stored as a restriction and passed to the **SetSearchCriteria** method.
 Setting AB_FIND_ON_OPEN is particularly useful if you are using an online service or any address book provider that has a slow link to its data.

-### <a name="to-perform-a-basic-search-in-an-address-book-container"></a>Pour effectuer une recherche de base dans un conteneur de carnet d’adresses
+### <a name="to-perform-a-basic-search-in-an-address-book-container"></a>Pour effectuer une recherche de base dans un conteneur de carnet d'adresses

 1. Call the container's [IMAPIContainer::GetContentsTable](imapicontainer-getcontentstable.md) method to open its contents table.